MSGT. JAMES P. KELLEY, WWII/Korea: Survived WW II, Korea; killed in fall

 He returned to active duty in the Marine Corps in 1942 after the outbreak of war and was assigned to Camp Pendleton, Calif.
 Reports on his military deployments are spotty, but he fought in the Battle of Guadalcanal (Aug.
 7, 1942-Feb.
 9, 1943), the first land offensive by Allied forces against Japan, which had taken the British protectorate island in the Solomon Islands chain in February of 1942.
 He was wounded and awarded the Purple Heart, but the date and location are not available.

 He was promoted through the enlisted ranks to as high as sergeant major in 1944 – after a hiccup in 1943 when he was busted down a rank from gunnery sergeant to staff sergeant after being convicted of taking an official Navy vehicle for his own use while served at Marine bases Camp Lejeune and nearby Cherry Point, both in coastal North Carolina.
 He quickly moved back up and attained sergeant major rank by April 1944.
-That is the Marine Corps’ highest enlisted rank, only one enlisted soldier ranks higher, the singular Sergeant Major of the Marine Corps, only one soldier holding that rank at any given time.
+That is the Marine Corps’ second highest enlisted rank, only one enlisted rank higher, the singular Sergeant Major of the Marine Corps, only one Marine holding that rank at any given time.

 The headstone of Msgt.
 James Peter Kelley at